seek-oss/braid-design-system/.changeset/polite-keys-tap.md

 'braid-design-system': patch
 ---

-Monthpicker: Preserve touchable height on iOS
+MonthPicker: Preserve touchable height on iOS

-Fix for the native Monthpicker on iOS having a reduced height when no value is provided.
+Fix for the native variant of `MonthPicker` having a reduced height on iOS when no value is provided.